 Not only is this possible in BuildMaster, but it’s also actually faster because we have a pre-written plan for IIS.
 The tool can stop the AppPool, deploy the new files, and test everything for accuracy in a fraction of the time of a manual process.
 If you use the application template for ASP.NET, the template table will alert you to anything else you might want to configure before continuing your changes.

 The concern: To use CI/CD with ASP.NET Web Forms, configuration (config) files must be included in source control, which may lead to security or compliance issues.

-BuildMaster provides configuration files assets, which stores a multi-tabled editor to edit and compare the multi-instance configuration files it stores.
-Administrators can set config files visibility for Integration, Testing, Production, and any other environments you have in your pipelines to keep config files secure.
-In other words, your developers will see that BuildMaster deployed your Web Forms application, and they can even deploy those files on their own... but that doesn’t mean they can see the contents of your config files.
+BuildMaster provides configuration file assets, which store a multi-tabled editor to edit and compare the multi-instance configuration files it stores.
+Administrators can set config file visibility for Integration, Testing, Production, and any other environments you have in your pipelines to keep config files secure.
+In other words, your developers will see that BuildMaster deployed your Web Forms application, and they can even deploy those files on their own… but that doesn’t mean they can see the contents of your config files.

 Using BuildMaster CI/CD Pipelines to Maintain ASP.NET Web Forms Applications

 Now that we’ve addressed common concerns around maintaining legacy web apps with CI/CD, we want to provide a basic how-to for doing this inside BuildMaster.
 But to be clear: The best way to try this is to download a free-forever version of BuildMaster and try the ASP.NET application template yourself.